 To make this review more thorough, we will go through each aspect of the XE1 Wedge separately.
 We’ll start with technology, which is perhaps the most significant part of every golf club nowadays.

 The XE1 Wedge’s core technology emphasizes forgiveness.
-The XE1’s technology sets it different.
+The XE1’s technology sets it differently.
 High loft and auto-glide sole make chipping easy.

 The head is heavier than a regular wedge, making it easier to align before, during, and after the swing.
 There’s also heel-to-toe weighing, which is lower and more forgiving.